 The work of a good writer is a sleight of hand.
 A discerning eye.
 A hunch for the right turn of phrase.
 It is part training, part gift.

-I’ve aided several business leaders of corporate entities with their books as well as a globe-trotting personal flight attendants.
-I’ve worked in coffee shops as a barista, once at a chocolate shop, as a marketer, and even in retail before settling into the truth that the written word is my true love.
+I’ve aided several CEOs with their books as well as a globe-trotting personal flight attendants.
+I’ve worked in coffee shops as a barista, once at a chocolate shop, as a marketer in tech before accepting that the written word is my true love.

 Robert McKee says that “Stories are the currency of human relationships.”
-This is what I love most about being a writer.
-Honoring a good story by bringing it to life is how I help my clients become authors.
+Bringing good stories to a wider audience is what I love most about helping authors get published.